tieututinhoc/piracy/docs/security/README.md

 -   [Outline by Alphabet](https://www.getoutline.org/) - Not a traditional VPN but it might work with Google Cloud, AWS & more.
 -   [PeerVPN](https://peervpn.net/) - PeerVPN is a software that builds virtual ethernet networks between multiple computers.
 -   [Pritunl](https://pritunl.com/) - Enterprise Distributed OpenVPN and IPsec Server.
--   [Shadowsocks](https://shadowsocks.org/) - Secure SOCKS proxy used in China for bypassing the Great Firewall.
 -   [SoftEther VPN](https://github.com/SoftEtherVPN/SoftEtherVPN) - Cross-platform multi-protocol VPN software.
--   [sshuttle](https://github.com/sshuttle/sshuttle) - Transparent proxy server that works as a poor man's VPN.
 -   [Tailscale](https://github.com/tailscale/tailscal) - Tailscale is a mesh VPN that makes it easy to connect your devices, wherever they are.
 No more fighting configuration or firewall ports.
 -   [tinc](https://tinc-vpn.org/) - Peer-to-peer VPN software with mesh routing.
 -   [vpn-at-home](https://github.com/ezaquarii/vpn-at-home) - 1-click, self-hosted deployment of OpenVPN with DNS ad blocking sinkhole.